By Duke Integrative Medicine Programs Team

-Guided imagery, or visualization, encompasses a number of techniques meant to explore our beliefs and
+Guided imagery, or visualization, encompasses several techniques meant to explore our beliefs and

 Guided imagery works by utilizing our imagination and the mind-body connection.
-It involves the eliciting of mental images that allow us to re-create memories or to visualize future and hypothetical experiences.
-Using all of our senses – sight, sound, taste, smell, movement and feeling – we invite our minds to imagine every detail related to our visions.
+It involves eliciting mental images that allow us to re-create memories or visualize future and hypothetical experiences.
+Using our senses – sight, sound, taste, smell, movement, and feeling – we invite our minds to imagine every detail related to our visions.
 In doing so, we can influence our behaviors and responses to help achieve the desired outcome.

 The body tends to respond to visualization in the same way as if it were an actual experience.
-For example, if we imagine slowly sucking on a lemon slice with great detail – the sour, tart taste and the soft, juicy texture – we will soon begin to salivate.
-Research has shown mental rehearsing or motor imagery to be as effective as physical practice in athletics or other types of performance.66-71 Guided imagery has also been shown to reduce stress, anxiety, pain, nausea, depression, fatigue, insomnia and fear of medical procedures in patients with arthritis, cancer, sickle cell and other chronic conditions.72-77
+For example, we will soon begin to salivate if we imagine slowly sucking on a lemon slice with great detail – the sour, tart taste and the soft, juicy texture.
+Research has shown mental rehearsing or motor imagery to be as effective as physical practice in athletics or other types of performance.66-71 Guided imagery has also been shown to reduce stress, anxiety, pain, nausea, depression, fatigue, insomnia, and fear of medical procedures in patients with arthritis, cancer, sickle cell, and other chronic conditions.72-77

-Guided imagery can be led either in person by a trained practitioner or by using audio recordings to facilitate the technique with participants.
+Guided imagery can be led in person by a trained practitioner or audio recordings to facilitate the technique with participants.
 No special equipment is needed, though cushions or mats may be desired if your practice takes place while sitting or lying on hard surfaces.

 MIND-BODY TOOLKIT | CULTIVATING RESILIENCY | Copyright © 2017 Duke Integrative Medicine

 Our programs and workshops help you develop skills that maximize your mind, body, and spiritual health.
-They’re open to adults of all ages and range from a one-time seminar to weekly classes and multi-day workshops.
+They’re open to adults of all ages, ranging from a one-time seminar to weekly classes and multi-day workshops.